amrshah/laravel-arbac/README.md

 composer test

-The skeleton uses Pest by default.
+The laravel-arbac uses Pest by default.

 ### License